 After visiting St. Augustine’s attractions, you may be ready for a walk on the beach, and the Anastasia State Park has one of the best.
 Also known as south beach to the locals, the miles of gorgeous, wide-open beaches are accessed by long, wooden walkways across towering sand dunes.
 It’s a perfect and picturesque place to take in a view of the vast blue Atlantic while you breathe in the fresh salt air.

 There is a tidal salt marsh, called Salt Run, and an upland hammock to observe coastal birds and wildlife.
-Camping and windsurfing are popular here too.
+Camping and windsurfing are also popular here too.

 140-year-old St. Augustine Lighthouse